UniversalDependencies/docs/_id/index.md

 ### Non-verbal Clauses

 * The copula ialah or adalah (be) is used in equational, attributional, locative, possessive and benefactory nonverbal clauses.
-For example: _Ini adalah rumahku._ "This is my house"
+For example: _Ini adalah rumahku._ "This is my house."

 ### Relations Overview